Readri205/MS3_Plant_Manager/README.md

 * If the site is perceived as successful, it is anticipated that the site could be expanded as;
   * there is a significant amount of data in the Trefle database that can be utilised for more specific searches and filtering;
-  * other API sources could also be utilised to expand the information set;
+  * other API sources could also be utilised to improve the information set;
   * other functions could be added such as creating as a calendar for gardening jobs at a particular time of year.

 * The site is designed to be responsive and accessible on a range of devices, making it easy to navigate for interested users.
 The website was designed using **'Mobile First'** principles as the site must be perceived to be quick and easy to use and read as a reference site on a mobile device.